-This briefing covers the determination of wind direction, the selection of the most suitable landing site, initial configuration of the aeroplane for best gliding performance, and the pattern flown to achieve a successful forced landing.
-The considerations lesson covers checks and further decision making considerations.
+This briefing covers the determination of wind direction; the selection of the most suitable landing site; initial configuration of the aeroplane for best gliding performance; and the pattern flown to achieve a successful forced landing.
+The next lesson, Forced landing without power – considerations, covers checks and further decision making factors.

-We have already discussed the main reasons for engine failure (fuel, air, spark) in the Engine failure after takeoff lesson and how sensible precautions can minimise risk – preflight inspection and planning, run-up, checks, safety brief and SADIE .
+We've already discussed the main reasons for engine failure (fuel, air, spark) in the Engine failure after take-off lesson and how sensible precautions can minimise risk – preflight inspection and planning, run-up, checks, safety brief, and SADIE.

 In addition, the student is familiar with the need to produce an automatic response in emergency situations, and with the glide approach.

-This lesson discusses the ideal procedure to follow in the unlikely event of a total or partial engine failure in the cruise at altitude (above 1000 feet agl as a guide) where more time is available to plan and consider options than the EFATO.
-Later exercises will provide practise in adopting this procedure from a lower altitude.
+This lesson discusses the ideal procedure to follow in the unlikely event of a total or partial engine failure in the cruise at altitude (above 1000 feet AGL as a guide) where more time is available to plan and consider options than the EFATO.
+Later exercises will provide practice in adopting this procedure from a lower altitude.

 A partial engine failure or rough running is more common than a total failure, but this is still rare.
 The recommended procedure for dealing with the partial power failure begins with the same steps as a total failure, and therefore the pattern is relevant to both.